Evidence Level

 8,179 high-risk CV patients on statins.

 Icosapent ethyl reduced primary CV endpoint by 25% (composite of CV death, nonfatal MI, nonfatal stroke, coronary revascularization, unstable angina) vs placebo.
-CRITICAL CONTEXT: this is a PHARMACEUTICAL — purified EPA (4 g/day = vastly higher than typical fish oil dose).
+Critical context: this is a pharmaceutical — purified EPA (4 g/day = vastly higher than typical fish oil dose).
 Vascepa® FDA-approved 2019.
-CONTROVERSY: mineral oil placebo may have been pro-inflammatory, potentially inflating effect; STRENGTH-CHF and STRENGTH trials of mixed EPA/DHA at similar doses were negative.
+Controversy: mineral oil placebo may have been pro-inflammatory, potentially inflating effect; STRENGTH-CHF and strength trials of mixed EPA/DHA at similar doses were negative.
 Suggests EPA-only at high pharmaceutical doses may be the active intervention.

 3

-STRENGTH — Omega-3 Carboxylic Acids for CVD
+Strength — Omega-3 Carboxylic Acids for CVD

 2020 randomized, double-blind, placebo-controlled trial (NCT02104817) in 13,078 patients with high CV risk receiving omega-3 carboxylic acids (Epanova, 4 g/day mixed EPA + DHA) vs corn oil placebo.
-(Nicholls et al. 2020, JAMA)
+(JAMA)

 13,078 high CV risk patients on statins.

-PRIMARY ENDPOINT NEGATIVE: omega-3 did NOT reduce CV events vs placebo.
-Trial STOPPED EARLY for futility.
+Primary endpoint negative: omega-3 did not reduce CV events vs placebo.
+Trial stopped early for futility.
 Important finding: contradicts REDUCE-IT, suggesting either EPA-only superiority or REDUCE-IT mineral oil placebo issue.
-Modern view: supplemental fish oil for general CV prevention — evidence is MUCH WEAKER than typical marketing.
+Modern view: supplemental fish oil for general CV prevention — evidence is much weaker than typical marketing.

 4

-Omega-3 for Preterm Birth Prevention — RCT
+Omega-3 for Preterm Birth Prevention — Clinical Trial

 2018 randomized, double-blind, placebo-controlled trial (NCT02336074) in 1,100 pregnant women at high risk of preterm birth receiving omega-3 vs placebo.